-This chapter introduces how WebLogic Server clusters implement two key features: load balancing and failover.
-The following sections provide information that helps architects and administrators configure a cluster that meets the needs of a particular Web application.
+This chapter introduces how clusters in WebLogic Server 10.3.6 implement two key features: load balancing and failover.
+It provide information that helps architects and administrators configure a cluster that meets the needs of a particular Web application.

 WebLogic Server instances in a cluster communicate with one another using two basic network technologies:

 IP sockets, which are the conduits for peer-to-peer communication between clustered server instances.